 Reasons You May Lose Eligibility

-Eligibility for TRICARE may end for several reasons.
-This list is not intended to be all inclusive.
+Your eligibility for TRICARE may end for several reasons.
+This list isn’t all inclusive.

 Sponsor Separates from Active Duty

-- When a service member "separates" from active duty, it means they "get out" before retiring.
+- When you "separate" from active duty, it means you left the service before retiring.

-- The member and family may qualify for the Transitional Assistance Management Program.
+- You and your family may qualify for the Transitional Assistance Management Program.